 carhte (cairw) aor. pas. imp. "rejoice" - rejoice, be happy.
 Describing a sense of wellbeing.

-en + dat. "in [that day]" - Temporal use of the preposition; "when that happens", TH.
+en + dat. "in" - in [that day].
+Temporal use of the preposition; "when that happens", TH.

-skirthsate (skirtaw) aor. imp. "leap for joy" - leap/dance for happiness, joy.
+skirthsate (skirtaw) aor. imp. "leap for joy" - [and] leap, dance for happiness, joy.
 The aorist indicating punctiliar action, although it would be normal to use an aorist for future action, as here.

-idou "behold" - look, pay attention.
-Serving to introduce and emphasize the clause; "for know this assuredly that you will have a great reward in heaven."
+idou "-" - look, pay attention, behold.
+Serving to introduce and emphasise the clause; "for know this assuredly that you will have a great reward in heaven."

-oJ misqoV (oV) "reward" - reward, wages.
+oJ misqoV (oV) "reward" - the reward, wages [of you].
+Nominative subject of an assumed verb to-be.
 A recompense based upon what a person has earned and thus deserves.* The reward is possibly divine approval, "you can be glad when it happens, skip like a lamb if you like! for ...... all heaven applauds", Peterson.
 Yet, it is more likely that the reference here is to the immanent eschatological fulfilment of all things which, because of its wonder and nearness, blunts the pain of our present circumstances.
 "Your reward in heaven is magnificent", Phillips.

 kata + acc. "[that is] how" - according to [the same things].
 Expressing a standard; "in just the same way", Fitzmyer.